Rafthemes/Gooblog/content/games/Here comes the latest version of Bluestack 10.md

 trending: false
 ---

-Bluestack adalah emmulator android yang sangat populer bahkan Bluestack sendiri mengclaim bahwa emmulator mereka no 1 di dunia.
+Bluestack is an android emulator which is very popular and even Bluestack itself claims that their emulator is number 1 in the world.

-### Apa itu emmulator android?
+### What is an android emulator?

-Emmulator adalah tools yang berfungsi untuk menjalankan programe android di komputer tanpa harus memiliki perangkat android tersebut.
-Untuk emmulator android seperti Bluestack kita dapat menginstal atau menjalankan aplikasi atau game android di komputer tanpa harus mengunakan perangkat android.
+Emulators are tools that function to run Android programs on a computer without having to have an Android device.
+For Android emulators like Bluestack, we can install or run Android applications or games on a computer without having to use an Android device.

-### Perbedaan Bluestack 10 dan Bluestack 5
+### Differences between Bluestack 10 and Bluestack 5

-Bluestack 10 jauh lebih ringan dari Bluestack 5 karena Bluestack 10 berjalan dengan mengunakan cloud  jadi tidak membebani perangkat komputer sedangkan Bluestack 5 berjalan native dengan mengunakan speksifikasi dari komputer seperti Ram,CPU, dan Storage.
+Bluestack 10 is much lighter than Bluestack 5 because Bluestack 10 runs using the cloud so it doesn't burden computer devices while Bluestack 5 runs natively using computer specifications such as Ram, CPU and Storage.

-User interface yang berbeda dari versi sebelum nya
+The user interface is different from the previous version

-**Bluestack 5**
+**Bluestacks 5**

 {{< picture path="images/games/[games]ss-bluestack5.png" >}}

-**Bluestack 10**
+**Bluestacks 10**

 {{< picture path="images/games/[games]ss-bluestack10.png" >}}

-### FAQ
+### FAQs

-Apakah Bluestack 10 gratis?
+Is Bluestack 10 free?
-- Bluestack 10 100% gratis
+- Bluestacks 10 100% free

-Bluestack 10 support untuk windows versi berapa?
+What version of Bluestack 10 is supported for Windows?
-- Support windows 10/11
+-Support windows 10/11

-Bagaimana jika saya tidak mengunakan windows?
+What if I don't use windows?
-- Bluestack 10 tidak hanya support untuk windows namun juga bisa untuk Linux dan MacOS
+- Bluestack 10 not only supports Windows but also Linux and MacOS

-Apakah Bluestack 10 ringan?
+Is Bluestack 10 lightweight?
-- Bluestack 10 berjalan mengunakan cloud jadi tidak perlu speksifikasi perangkat hardware tinggi namun koneksi internet haruslah stabil
+- Bluestack 10 runs using the cloud so there is no need for high hardware device specifications but the internet connection must be stable

 &nbsp;